UI-Research/mobility-from-poverty/README.md

 The origins of the raw data used to create each of these indicators should be readily available in the code associated with each predictor.
 There are likely two primary ways you can trace the data:

-1) For predictors where the raw data is not avilable for direct downlaod through an API, the source of the raw data will be noted in text at the top of the code.
+1) For predictors where the raw data is not available for direct download through an API, the source of the raw data will be noted in text at the top of the code.
 Follow the link or description to download this data.

 2) For predictors where the data is available through an API, the code will utilize that API to pull the data directly.
 You can read the section of the code that interacts with the API to see what variables and specifications are used.